Learn How Employers Hire an Employee

 A lot depends on how fast the company is growing, too.
 In a fast-growing company, the Human Resource staff members are generally swamped with employee recruiting.
 At the same time, in a fast-growing company, many of the work systems are broken.
 What worked for 75 employees no longer works at 150 or 200 employees.

-	So, the people who are responsible to lead the charge and hire new employees are doubly swamped; they are creating their hiring systems and recruiting good people as fast as they can - at the same time.
+So, the people who are responsible for leading the charge and hiring new employees are doubly swamped; they are creating their hiring systems and recruiting good people as fast as they can - at the same time.
 It's a challenge to get back to candidates even to schedule a second interview.

 While You Wait

 What can you do in the meantime?
 Make sure that you send a thank you letter following the first interview.
 You will also want to keep your job search system up-to-date and moving forward.
 A polite phone call is often returned.
 And, just one time, you can send the Human Resources staff person or the hiring manager an email asking about the status of the position they are filling.